 Flu Vaccination Advanced Service

-Please refer to the Community Pharmacy England Flu Vaccination Hub here for the latest news and updates on the 2023/24 service.
+Please refer to the Community Pharmacy England (CPE) Flu Vaccination Hub here for the latest news and updates on the service.

 The national protocol for inactivated influenza vaccine provides another legal mechanism for administration of flu vaccine under the service by an appropriately trained person (note; the protocol allows provision of flu vaccinations to people aged from 6 months to under 65 years in a clinical risk group, but the pharmacy service is only for eligible patients aged 18 years and older).